 Check out these holiday villas in Alsace.

 This mountainous region in Austria is indescribably beautiful in Winter.
 Snow-capped mountains provide the backdrop for the many villages chock-full of beautiful log cabins, as well as the world-heritage listed city of Salzburg itself.
 The main market takes place in the heart of Salzburg, and is one of the world’s oldest Advent markets on the planet, dating back to the 15th century!
 It attracts countless visitors every year, locals and tourists alike.
 The specially designed lighting gives the illusion of stars in the sky above the traditional wooden huts.
 As well as the one hundred or so market stands, there are daily events, including parades, Christmas story readings, choral concerts, and more!
 It is truly a hub of Christmas activity like no other on earth.

-Check out these holiday Chalets in Salzburg.
+Check out these apartments in Salzburg.

 Got any suggestions for a Christmas adventure?
 Comment below!